noloerino/eye-fuzz/README.md

 If your use case requires support for any of these methods, please file an issue.

 ### Multiple lines with the same stack trace
-Because it is impossible for Java to distinguish between function calls with identical stack traces, `eye-fuzz` may encounter unexpected behavior in tracking history when faced with such a scenario (behavior for modifying and generating new bytes should be unaffected).
+Because it is impossible to distinguish between function calls with identical stack traces, `eye-fuzz` may encounter unexpected behavior in tracking history when faced with such a scenario (behavior for modifying and generating new bytes should be unaffected).
 Identical stack traces may occur if two calls to the same `Random` method are placed on the same line (for example, `f(randInt(), randInt()))`), or if a `Random` method call occurs in the body of a for loop.